Meet the Team

 Director CQ Health Hub / Registered Nurse / Disability Support Worker / Community Nurse

-Emma is a skilled professional with a background in Paediatric and Child Health nursing.
-Making the move from England to Australia in 2009.
-With an extensive experience spanning across tertiary and rural hospitals in Queensland, where her work ethic is characterized by empathy and professionalism, always placing clients' needs as a top priority.
-Beyond Emma’s dedication to healthcare, she has a deep passion for the outdoors and cherish quality time spent with her family, including her two children and furry friends.
-You can often find Emma indulging in her love for coffee at a local spot around town.
+Emma has a background in Paediatric and Child Health Nursing and brings extensive experience across both tertiary and rural hospitals in Queensland.
+Originally from England, she made the move to Australia in 2009 and has since built a strong reputation for her empathy, professionalism, and commitment to placing clients’ needs first.
+Beyond her dedication to healthcare, Emma has a deep love for the outdoors and cherishes spending quality time with her family, including her two children and her furry companions.
+When she’s not working, you’ll often find Emma enjoying a great coffee at one of her favourite local spots around town.

 Business Manager CQ Health Hub / Registered Nurse/ Disability Support Worker/ Community and General Practitioner Nurse

-Natalie is a Registered Nurse with over a decade of experience in paediatrics from working in children’s hospitals in both New Zealand and Brisbane.
-Recently, Natalie has furthered her nursing skills in the general practice environment.
-Natalie’s passion is working with children and supporting their journey with empathy, kindness and encouragement.
-When Natalie is not chasing after her children, you can find her in the kitchen baking, enjoying the outdoors and pottering in the garden or reading a good book.
+Natalie is a Registered Nurse with over a decade of experience in paediatrics, having worked in children’s hospitals across New Zealand and Brisbane.
+More recently, she has further expanded her clinical skills within the general practice setting.
+Natalie also has experience supporting individuals living with dementia and has completed specialised training and courses in dementia care, enabling her to provide compassionate, informed, and person-centred support.
+She has a strong passion for working with children and supporting them through their journeys with empathy, kindness, and encouragement.
+Outside of work, when she’s not busy chasing after her own children, Natalie enjoys baking in the kitchen, spending time outdoors, pottering in the garden, and relaxing with a good book.

 Disability Support Worker